IngMosri/Project-School/README.md

-Hello In this repository you will see al the example and project that im doing in currently in the class of c++ in the college.
+Hello In this repositories you will see al the example and project that im doing in currently in the class of c++ in the college.